AppliedStatisticsNBI/AppStat2022/README.md

 You have two options for installing and running the applied statistics notebooks.
 The primary option is to install everything on your laptop, using e.g. the anaconda environment with a standard set of python libraries.
 The second (backup) option is to run the code on [ERDA](https://erda.ku.dk), a KU-based server platform that has the advantage of having a uniform software environment for everyone.
 If you are not enrolled as a KU student and want to use this option, you should contact [Troels](mailto:petersen@nbi.dk) to get access to the ERDA servers.

-We recommend that you try __BOTH__ methods for the course.
+If you want, we recommend that you try both methods for the course.
 Running the exercices locally is very handy (essential?) when the internet connection is slow/dead or the ERDA servers are down (for maintenance or other reasons), and when you finish your studies and start one something new.
 But ERDA gives you a feel for how remote computing works, and allows you to suddenly go from 1 CPU to 100s.
 Trying both is simply our attempt at boosting your knowledge of computing.

 ---